Wine Grape Cheat Sheets: Grenache

 Where The Best Gamay is Grown:

-• It’s kind of a well-known secret, but Gamay is still permitted in certain parts of Burgundy such as the Mâconnais, and just may be surreptitiously tucked in amongst the Pinot vines even in some of Burgundy’s higher ranking vineyards.
+• It’s kind of a well-known secret, but Gamay is still permitted to be used in in certain parts of Burgundy such as the Mâconnais, and just may be surreptitiously tucked in amongst the Pinot vines—even in some of Burgundy’s higher-ranking vineyards.

 • France’s Loire Valley, particularly Anjou, Touraine, and Cheverny, where the grape may turn up in red wines, rosé, or sparkling wines.